tanuj09971/evm-block-fees/README.md

 ### Optimized Web3 Interactions

 - Web3 Proxy to distribute requests across multiple Web3 RPCs, preventing any single RPC from being overwhelmed.
 This enhances the reliability and scalability Web3 interactions with outside RPCs.
 The processes consuming this proxy keeps it as a sidecar process.
-All the RPCs are listed in the `web3-proxy.toml` file
+All the RPCs are listed in the `web3-proxy.toml` file, can add or remove RPCs as per your requirement.

 ### Real-time Block Data Handling